Online Master of Science in Health Sciences in Laboratory Medicine

 Gain the skills necessary to excel in a laboratory setting.
 You'll learn how to evaluate research and new technologies to understand their relevance in the field, investigate research questions critical to clinical lab practice, and develop problem-solving skills necessary to lead and respond to future changes in laboratory science.

-The George Washington University MSHS in Laboratory Medicine program is in the initial stages of becoming accredited by the National Accrediting Agency of Clinical Laboratory Sciences (NAACLS).
+The George Washington University MSHS in Laboratory Medicine program is accredited by the National Accrediting Agency of Clinical Laboratory Sciences (NAACLS).

 The online MSHS in Laboratory Medicine program leverages distinguished faculty, innovative curriculum, and real-world experience.
 You'll acquire the comprehensive skills you need to succeed in the field of laboratory medicine, so when you graduate, you'll be able to: